Canadian Journal of Philosophy

 Cincinnati, OH 45221-0374

-I am an Assistant Professor of Philosophy and the Obed J. Wilson Professor of Ethics at the University of Cincinnati.
+I am an Associate Professor of Philosophy and the Obed J. Wilson Professor of Ethics at the University of Cincinnati.
 I did my graduate work in philosophy at the University of Michigan, Ann Arbor and my undergraduate work at Wesleyan University.

 My research investigates problems at the intersection of normative ethics, moral psychology, and metaethics.
 I'm interested in moral agents, both ordinary and extraordinary: what they're like, what morality demands of them, and the relationship between what they're like and what morality demands of them.
 One way I've explored these ideas is by looking specifically at "moral saints".
 More recently I've been thinking and writing about the relationship between knowledge and moral demands.